CaglarGuher/HepsiEmlak-Web-Scrapping-and-Modeling/README.md

 ### DATA WITH DISTANCE FEATURES

-We have incorporated distance information into our house price prediction model to account for the impact of location and proximity on property values.
+I have incorporated distance information into our house price prediction model to account for the impact of location and proximity on property values.
 By collecting precise distance measurements between locations, we aim to improve the accuracy of our predictions and gain valuable insights into the factors influencing house prices.

 #### Extreme Gradient Boosting